The Save the Victoria Theatre group is due to have its first consultation with stakeholders about possible restoration work beginning in January 2020.

 Campaigner Sam Kelly said the group had taken a huge step forward in its bid to re-open the theatre.

-She said: “We are hoping to have a final report which will star the restoration works in January 2020.
+She said: “We are hoping to have a final report which will start the restoration works in January 2020.

 “We want to open it as a receiving house for touring shows and hopefully that will subsidise the community-led activities.”